Stocks end another bumpy day lower and crude oil prices ease

 The broader market remains volatile as investors continue to worry about the conflict in Europe along with rising inflation and the impact on economic growth and how central banks around the world act to try and restrain inflation.

-The economic fallout from the Russian invasion expanded as Fitch Ratings and Moody's Ratings cut Russia's credit rating.
+The economic fallout from the Russian invasion expanded as Fitch Ratings, Moody's Ratings and Standard & Poor's cut Russia's credit rating.
+It was S&P's second Russia downgrade in less than a week.
 The agencies said the invasion and Western sanctions have hurt Moscow's ability to repay debts and raised risks for the economy and stability.

 The London Stock Exchange said it had suspended trading in shares of 27 companies with links to Russia, including some of the biggest in energy and steel, such as Lukoil, Gazprom, Sberbank, Rosneft and Magnitogorsk Iron & Steel Works.
 Those shares lost most of their value prior to the suspension.
 Rosneft shares dropped from $7.91 on Feb.
 16 to 60 cents on March 2, while Sberbank shares plunged from $14.90 to 5 cents in that same time frame.